Last Updated 8/23/2023

 Once the NAIC members have adopted a model law, it becomes a priority of the NAIC.
 The goal is to encourage legislatures or regulatory bodies to adopt the model law, with as few changes as possible, in a majority of states within three years after its adoption by the NAIC members.

 When issues arise where a proposed model law does not meet the two-step test, a group can proceed to develop a guideline to address the regulatory issue.
 The issue must be consistent with the formal charges to the group.
 Guidelines are not considered to be equivalent to model laws of the NAIC.
 Rather, they are considered regulatory best practices.

 Model laws and guidelines are an important part of the national system of state-based insurance regulation.
 The model laws, when coupled with the NAIC Accreditation process, address areas where uniformity and consistency across state borders is beneficial to all.

-Status: The eight NAIC Standing Committees and their subordinated Task Forces and Working Groups handle the work to develop and approve model laws.
-However, the NAIC Government Affairs team regularly works with state legislators and interested parties to discuss any issues of common interest to state insurance regulators and state officials.
+Status: The nine NAIC Standing Committees and their subordinated Task Forces and Working Groups handle the work to develop and approve model laws.
+Additionally, the NAIC Government Affairs team regularly works with state legislators and interested parties to discuss any issues of common interest to state insurance regulators and state officials.